-The Adaptation Sub-Committee (ASC) reports to Parliament every two years on the Government’s progress in preparing the UK for the impacts of climate change, by delivering the National Adaptation Programme (NAP).
+The Adaptation Sub-Committee (ASC) of the Committee on Climate Change reports to Parliament every two years on the Government’s progress in preparing the UK for the impacts of climate change, by delivering the National Adaptation Programme (NAP).

-The NAP focuses on the whole of the UK when it comes to reserved policy areas (issues on which only the UK Parliament can make laws), and focuses on England for devolved matters.
+The NAP focuses on the whole of the UK for a small number of reserved policy areas (issues on which only the UK Parliament can make laws), and focuses on England for devolved matters, which make up the majority.
 This is because the Devolved Administrations (Scotland, Wales and Northern Ireland) make policy independently on devolved matters.

-The ASC’s first report to Parliament on the National Adaptation Programme was published in June 2015.
+The ASC’s first report to Parliament on the National Adaptation Programme was published in June 2015, with a more recent and final assessment due out shortly.
 The key findings of the ASC’s evaluation are:

 - The NAP is a good first step, but the next iteration should be a more strategic, focused document, to make sure the most important priorities are clear and the most urgent issues are being tackled.
 There should be improved monitoring and evaluation of key policies that aim to address the risks of climate change.